swahareddy/swahareddy.github.io/blogs/globalisation_covid.md

 ---
 layout: blog
-title: Imapct of covid on globalisation
+title: Impact of covid on globalisation
 date: April, 2020
+updated_date: 5th May 2021
 ---
 >Strangely, I don't hold President Trump fully accountable for the lack of supplies for hospitals.
 He may have been 6 weeks too late but die was cast long time ago.
 >